Ayn Rand: Popular interest

-Rand's contemporary admirers included fellow novelists, like Ira Levin, Kay Nolte Smith and L. Neil Smith; she has influenced later writers like Erika Holzer, Terry Goodkind, and comic book artist Steve Ditko.
+Rand's contemporary admirers included fellow novelists, like Ira Levin, Kay Nolte Smith and L. Neil Smith.
+She influenced later writers like Erika Holzer, Terry Goodkind, and comic book artist Steve Ditko.
 Rand provided a positive view of business and subsequently many business executives and entrepreneurs have admired and promoted her work.
 Businessmen such as John Allison of BB&T and Ed Snider of Comcast Spectacor have funded the promotion of Rand's ideas.

-Television shows, movies, and video games have referred to Rand and her works.
+Television shows, movies, songs, and video games have referred to Rand and her works.
 Throughout her life she was the subject of many articles in popular magazines, as well as book-length critiques by authors such as the psychologist Albert Ellis and Trinity Foundation president John W. Robbins.
 Rand or characters based on her figure prominently in novels by American authors, including Kay Nolte Smith, Mary Gaitskill, Matt Ruff, and Tobias Wolff.
-Nick Gillespie, former editor-in-chief of Reason, remarked that, "Rand's is a tortured immortality, one in which she's as likely to be a punch line as a protagonist.
+Nick Gillespie, former editor-in-chief of Reason, remarked: "Rand's is a tortured immortality, one in which she's as likely to be a punch line as a protagonist.
 Jibes at Rand as cold and inhuman run through the popular culture."

 Two movies have been made about Rand's life.
 A 1997 documentary film, Ayn Rand: A Sense of Life, was nominated for the Academy Award for Best Documentary Feature.
 The Passion of Ayn Rand, a 1999 television adaptation of the book of the same name, won several awards.
-Rand's image also appears on a 1999 U.S. postage stamp illustrated by artist Nick Gaetano.
+Rand's image appears on a 1999 U.S. postage stamp illustrated by artist Nick Gaetano.